-Although my expectation based on the ads and description ("inspired by the Asian feeling of peace and tranquility") was not met, this is still pleasant enough in its more sporty way, like relaxing in the open air, in the cooling white shades at the poolside.
+Although my expectation based on the ads and description ("inspired by the Asian feeling of peace and tranquility") was not met, this is still very enjoyable in a more sportive, extroverted way with the sense of relaxing in the open air, in the cooling white shades at the poolside.
 Overall, I find this a nostalgic scent, like an homage to the 90s - a mix of Kenzo L'Eau Par Kenzo pour Homme and Eau Belle d'Azzaro.